ideal-postcodes/ideal-postcodes-node/README.md

 ## Command Line Interface (Beta)

-This module is also packaged with a command line interface to inspect request to our API on your key in real-time.
-This functionality is currently in beta, but can be used to quickly debug issues you may have with integration.
+This module is also packaged with a command line interface, which provides a real-time stream logs of detailing incoming API requests on your key.
+This is useful for integrating and debugging issues.

 The CLI needs to be installed globally (potentially with sudo privileges depending on your setup).